vvanouytsel/braindump/Braindump/MacOS/Getting started.md

 **⌘ + ←**: go to beginning of line (HOME)
 **⌘ + →**: go to end of line (END)

 If you really want to you can tinker with a file named `DefaultKeyBinding.dict`.

-But there is even a better way!
+There is another way!
 Stop using HOME or END and use 'ctrl' + 'a' and 'ctrl' + 'e' instead.

+* But that is weird because 'ctrl' + 'a' will select all the text?
+Nope, we use ⌘ + 'a' for that, welcome to MacOS!

 Reference: <https://www.reddit.com/r/MacOS/comments/pz9vnu/behavior_of_the_home_and_end_keys/>